thomasbui93/cobi-cerberus/README.md

 - [ ] Add caching for user credential search.
 - [ ] Add whitelist IP check for internal API call.
 - [ ] And admin ui for internal user management.
+- [ ] Dockerize this application for production deployment.